 We'll be climbing around 2000M to 3500M over approx 100KM each day encouraged by our support and motivation!
 Don't worry about the distance, focus on the climbing - please read our article on this topic.

 There is some flexibility in route choice depending on group dynamics, weather and road conditions.
-Contact us for more information.
+If you would like to discuss your visit to the French Alps further please contact Mike Click here for more information.

 Our tour provides one day off the bike (if you wish!) to discover the Alpine Mecca of Chamonix.